-The new PSD2 payment services directive will hit European e-commerce in late 2020.
+Ramifications of the new PSD2 payment services directive will start to hit European e-commerce in late 2020.
 If the merchants are not prepared, online commerce could grind to a halt for real this time, since the EU is not likely to grant another extension to the application of PSD2.

 In the near future, the responsibility for identifying the customer will lie exclusively with the card issuer – in most cases, the bank.
 Merchants will not be able to skip authentication, even at their own risk.
 The issuer must be able to identify the customer in connection with every purchase, and there’s nothing the online store or cardholder will be able to do about it any more.